dalton-f/chess/notes.md

-About

-This project was initially designed in order just to create the classic game of chess, using basic event listeners and the draggable attribute.

-Eventually, after reworking the project and wanting to expand it to include puzzles, I decided to make a chess engine.

-When making an engine, there are lots of parts to consider.
-This file acts as a more detailed look into how the project works, and a general place for me to keep track of the finer details.

-Project Roadmap:

-- FEN to Bitboard (functions)
-- Bitboard to FEN (functions)
-- Coordinate to index (functions)
-- Psuedo-legal move generation
-- Computer to make random moves
-- Generating a random legal FEN string
-- Evaluation of a position

---

 Board Representation

 In the project, the board is represented by an array of numerical values.
 In theory, you could use an array of length 64 to directly map to the 64 squares of chess.